raulmur/ORB_SLAM2/README.md

 ORB-SLAM2 is a real-time SLAM library for **Monocular**, **Stereo** and **RGB-D** cameras, that computes the camera trajectory and a sparse 3D reconstruction (in the stereo and RGB-D case with true scale).
 It is able to detect loops and relocalize the camera in real time.
 We provide examples to run the system in the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) as stereo or monocular, and in the [TUM dataset](http://vision.in.tum.de/data/datasets/rgbd-dataset) as RGB-D or monocular.
 We also provide a ROS node to process live monocular or RGB-D streams. **The system can be compiled without ROS**.
 ORB-SLAM2 provides an interface to change between *SLAM Mode* and *Localization Mode* (only camera tracking, no map building).

 **Notice for ORB-SLAM Monocular users:**
 The monocular capabilities of ORB-SLAM2 compared to [ORB-SLAM Monocular](https://github.com/raulmur/ORB_SLAM), are similar.
-However in ORB-SLAM2 we apply a full bundle adjustment after a loop closure, the extraction of ORB is slightly different (trying to improve the dispersion on the image) and the tracking is also slighly faster.
+However in ORB-SLAM2 we apply a full bundle adjustment after a loop closure, the extraction of ORB is slightly different (trying to improve the dispersion on the image) and the tracking is also slightly faster.
 The interface of ORB-SLAM2 also provides you new capabilities as the *modes* mentioned above and a reset button.
 We recommend you to try this new software :)

 ###Related Publications: